 Delphi was one of the prime beneficiaries of the renewed sense of purpose that gradually permeated all of Greece in the decades and centuries after Lycurgus.
 Once again large delegations came to the town from all of the other Greek cities, just as increasing numbers of barbarians visited from across the sea.
 Delphi prospered from all this commerce almost as it had during those now-mythical times of the distant past, when gods and their heroic descendants had walked its streets.

 Yet there were also dangers in Delphi’s reestablished importance.
-The town had no military.
-It was a neutral city of peace — which, indeed, was the key to its importance in a divided, oft-conflicted world.
-Only piety and tradition prevented some ambitious king from seizing the town and its growing riches for himself, or from exploiting them in some other way.
-The god Apollo — or, as some impious souls said, his oracle acting alone — walked a tricky path, manipulating the suppliants who came to Delphi in ways calculated to maintain the town’s precarious independence.
+The town still had no military.
+It was a neutral place of peace — which, indeed, was the key to its importance in a divided, oft-conflicted world.
+Only piety and tradition prevented some ambitious king from seizing the town and its growing riches for himself.
+The god Apollo — or, as some impious souls said, his oracle acting alone — continued to walk a tricky path, manipulating the suppliants who came to Delphi in ways calculated to maintain the town’s precarious independence.

 But despite these efforts, an urgent crisis came around the year 600 BC.
 Ironically, it involved an old friend to Delphi: the sea port of Cirrha that was located just below the town, where the Cretans who had built the temple of Apollo in Delphi long ago had first been landed by that god’s favoring gale.
 Cirrha’s fate had been tied to that of Delphi ever since, to such an extent that the names of the two towns were sometimes used interchangeably.
 When Delphi prospered, so did Cirrha, in recent times as in earlier ones.